igobymatthew/untitled-sampler-machine/README.md

 the browser on first render.
 They are lightweight enough for rapid prototyping, but feel free to replace them with your own recordings.

+## Included sample clip

+Need a quick file to exercise the trimming workflow or automated UI demos?
+Run `scripts/generate_trim_demo.py` to render a short sine wave directly into `frontend/public/trim-demo.wav` (or pass a custom path).
+The generated clip is lightweight, predictable and perfect for showing off start/end adjustments without hunting for external audio.

 ## Progress Report

 - 2025-10-08T17:22:24Z — Added a live input meter and trim workflow to the